Willow (song): Synopsis and analysis

 The string later leads her to a scene from her childhood (a reference to "Seven"), where the child versions of Swift and Lee are seen playing together with the string, suggesting that the pair is destined to be together.
 Swift exits the tent and finds her adult self at a carnival tent party, where she performs with a golden mist-emitting lute inside a glass box (a metaphor from "Mirrorball"), dressed in a cream-colored Zimmerman gown and a bridal headpiece by Jennifer Behr (a "Love Story" reference).
 While Swift finds Lee, she is trapped inside the glass box, which Swift described before the video's premiere as a metaphor for her feelings about fame.
 She then realizes that the only way out is to follow the magical thread through the rabbit hole under floor of the glass box, a scene that may represent Swift reaching her lowest moments before finding a golden path once more.
-During this scene, Swift looks into the camera directly, while mouthing the lyrics "I come back stronger than a '90s trend", a nod to 1989, which is her first pop album.
+During this scene, Swift looks into the camera, while mouthing the lyrics "I come back stronger than a '90s trend", a nod to 1989, which is her first pop album.

 The scene shifts to a wintry forest, where Swift emerges hooded in a cloak reminiscent of her video for "...Ready for It?"
 (2017).
 She is joined by other hooded dancers who gather in a circle to perform a ceremony around a bonfire that oozes lots of golden mist and magical orbs.
 Swift has referenced witchcraft in previous songs such as "...Ready for It?", "I Did Something Bad" (2017), and "Mad Woman" (2020).
 While dancing, she finds the golden string once again and follows it, leading her back to her cottage.
 Lee pulls off his mask and looks at the departing Swift in despair.
 Swift exits the piano wearing a new gown, representing the journey back to her roots as a changed person due to her experiences in the outside world.

 At the end of the string, Swift finds out that she is not alone in the cottage and that the string has guided her to back to her lover, Lee, while the lyrics "every bait-and-switch was a work of art" play.
 The scene sees Swift appreciate the obstacles in her life that led to their relationship.
 The hook that she repeats throughout the song—"I'm begging for you to take my hand / Wreck my plans, that's my man"—finally comes true at the video's end.
 The couple walks out the door, holding hands, into a forest shrouded in golden sunlight.
 This climax references "Daylight", the final track on Swift's seventh album Lover, in which she sings about abandoning her cloaks, and how one has to "step into the daylight and let it go".